gregfrazier/brain-effed-js/README.md

 # brain-effed-js

+Added a new one, complete re-write for the heck of it.
+New version abuses arrays and has no input capabilities.

 Very simple Brainf*ck Interpreter in JavaScript

 The input method is terrible, needs to be changed for it to be useful.